HerFri/Judo-The-Gentle-Way/README.md

 The colorpalette above has been generated with [coolors.co](https://coolors.co/user/palettes/64add1736ab1ee000bab1832)

+For the social network icons in the footer, these colors have been used:
+* Facebook: #2e68cc
+* Instagram: #000000
+* YouTube: #fa0000

 ## Fonts
 As for the fonts, I imported two fonts, namely
 * 'Samurai'-font from [fontget.com](https://www.fontget.com/font/samurai-warrior/)